richlamdev/ansible-desktop-ubuntu/README.md

 * vim
   * installs customization only, does not install vim
-    * compile and install vim with this [script](https://github.com/richlamdev/vim-compile)
+    * optional: compile and install vim with this [script](https://github.com/richlamdev/vim-compile)
-    * Note: Vim >9.0 is required for codeium plugin below, at the time of the writing of this playbook, Vim 9.x was not available in the official Ubuntu repos

   * if codeium is not needed, disable codeium in the status line within .vimrc that is deployed with this role: